DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/customize-appearance/report-visual-styles.md

 - **Extract a Style**

-    Specify [appearance properties](appearance-properties.md) for a report control and press **Extract Style** in the report's [toolbar](..\report-designer-tools\toolbar.md).
+    Specify a report control's [appearance properties](appearance-properties.md) and press **Extract Style** in the report's [toolbar](..\report-designer-tools\toolbar.md).

     ![eurd-win-specify-properties](../../../../images/eurd-win-specify-properties.png)

 - **Create a new Style**

-    Press the caption button on the toolbar's Styles group to invoke the Styles Editor.
+    Press the caption button in the toolbar's Styles group to invoke the Styles Editor.

     ![eurd-win-styles-add-styles](../../../../images/eurd-win-styles-add-style.png)

-    Press the **Add a style** button and specify appearance properties for the newly created style.
+    Press the **Add a style** button and specify the new style's appearance properties.
 Close the Styles Editor.

-The created style is added to the Styles gallery.
+The created style is added to the Style gallery.
 You can access this gallery in the following places:

 - the Styles group in the report's [toolbar](..\report-designer-tools\toolbar.md);